sdmiller/cpu_tsdf/README.md

  TSDFVolumeOctree::Ptr tsdf (new TSDFVolumeOctree);
  tsdf->setGridSize (10., 10., 10.); // 10m x 10m x 10m
  tsdf->setResolution (2048, 2048, 2048); // Smallest cell size = 10m / 2048 = about half a centimeter
- Eigen::Affine3d tsdf_center; // Optionally offset the center
+ tsdf->setIntegrateColor (false); // Set to true if you want the TSDF to store color Eigen::Affine3d tsdf_center; // Optionally offset the center tsdf->setGlobalTransform (tsdf_center);
- tsdf->setGlobalTransform (tsdf_center);
  tsdf->reset (); // Initialize it to be empty